 A lot of us fear what we don’t understand and over analyze it.

 Talking about your problems with another person, getting to the route of them, understanding them, and getting them off your mind, can be very helpful.

 I definitely think the worst thing you can do is invite the negative thoughts in and accept the feelings of worry and impending doom.

-It wasn’t until I started fighting it, looking for ways to make it go way, that I realized I am not my anxiety, this is just something that happens to me.
+It wasn’t until I started fighting it and looking for ways to make it go way that I realized I am not my anxiety.
+This is just something that happens to me.